sitepilot/dockerpilot/README.md

 2. `cd dp`
 3. `composer install`
 4. Run `php dp` to see a list of commands.

-## Run from everywhere
-To run Dockerpilot (with `dp`) from anywhere on the system you have to update your environment.

-###MacOS / Linux:
-1. Open Terminal.
-2. Navigate to `/path/to/dockerpilot`.
-3. Run `chmod +x setup.sh && ./setup.sh`.
-4. Open a new terminal and type `dp` to verify that it works.

-###Windows
-1. Run `setup.bat`.
-2. Open a new command prompt and type `dp` to verify that it works.

 ### Update hosts file
 You have to update your hosts file for each application you create.